kharikri/Image-Processing-Tips/README.md

 When we normalize data we typically make the data have zero mean and unit variance with a formula such as:
 ![alt text](https://github.com/kharikri/ImageProcessingTips/blob/master/Images/NormalizationFormula.png)

-For example, for a grayscale image Xmin is 0, Xmax is 255 and Xnorm is between 0 and 1.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; For example, for a grayscale image Xmin is 0, Xmax is 255 and Xnorm is between 0 and 1.

 We get two benefits with normalization.
 First, if data is not normalized, features with larger numerical values dominate features with smaller numerical values and consequently we will not get contributions from features with smaller values.
 In Project 5 — Vehicle Detection and Tracking, if we are extracting three different kinds of features (HOG, Spatial binning, and Color transforms) it is an absolute must to normalize them.
 Otherwise larger feature values will dominate smaller feature values.